Volunteer to help with recreation programs, special events, adaptive programs, maintaining parks, and more

 Conservation & Environmental Lands Management opportunities

-- Administrative Assistants- Assist office staff with collecting funds and registering patrons for park services such as camping, canoeing, and kayaking.
-Volunteers also help with general office tasks such as answering phones, filing paperwork, and other duties as needed.
+- Administrative Assistants - Volunteers help with general office tasks such as answering phones, filing paperwork, and other duties as needed.
+Administrative volunteer roles are limited.

 - Campground/Park Hosts - Stay in a designated camp site for an agreed-upon duration to help answer guests’ questions and address issues, as well as assist in the ranger booth, cleaning restrooms, litter removal, maintaining the area, trash removal, and other duties as needed.